Mets, Marlins walk off field in social injustice protest

-“After seeing the comments Dom made last night, it’s not just about Dom, but it really touched all of us in the clubhouse,” Mets outfielder Michael Conforto said.
+The 42-second moment of silence came a day before Major League Baseball plans to hold its annual Jackie Robinson Day, which was pushed back from the usual April 15 due to the pandemic.

+“It needs to be an ongoing thing,” Brinson said.
+“It can’t just be one day out of the baseball year that we bring light to everything.”

-Mets general manager Brodie Van Wagenen said Thursday in a video that leaked to the league’s official website that his players did not want to play and they were waiting to hear from the Marlins about coordinating a postponement.
+The teams walked off about two hours after a video appeared on the league’s official website in which Mets general manager Brodie Van Wagenen said that his players did not want to play and they were waiting to hear from the Marlins about coordinating a postponement.

 Van Wagenen also criticized Baseball Commissioner Rob Manfred’s handling of player protests this week and alleged Manfred was pressuring New York to stage a symbolic walkout against players’ wishes, rather than a full postponement.